WangqunQAQ/MFM/README.md

-# McVG
+# MFM
-Multi-Stage Cross-Modal Efficient Modulation for Visual Grounding.
+A Simple yet Efficient Multimodal Feature Modulation Adapter for Visual Grounding.

 The code will be released soon.